glatiuden/PeerPrep/user-frontend/README.md

 So what is `Vuex`?
 It is similar to the Flux architecture structured as went through in the lecture.
 It is a variation of MV* pattern which is modelled as a "single" flow.

-#### Setup store
-- Ideally, copy the `editor` folder.
+#### Store Folder Structure
-- Within each subfolder (e.g. `editor`), there are 5 files
+- Within each subfolder (e.g. `match`), there are 5 files
   1. `action-type.ts` -> An enum that describes what the action method should do.
   2. `actions.ts` -> Actions which will interact with your backend services.
-Please reference the examples and [this link](https://axios.nuxtjs.org/usage) and see how it works as I'll not go into the specific details of what parameters or what each Axios method can do.
+Please reference the examples and [this link](https://axios.nuxtjs.org/usage) and see how it works.
   - `CREATE` is `$post`, `DELETE` is `$delete`, `UPDATE` is `$put` and GET is `$get`.
   - Side Note: **ONLY** includes actions which a normal user can do.
 So, methods such as `hard/soft-delete`, `update` (depending on which service) should not be defined on the user frontend.
 Those methods should be exclusive to the admin frontend.
   3. `getters.ts` -> Allows your variables to read the value from the store.
   4. `index.ts` -> Define the variables for your store.
   5. `mutation-types.ts` -> An enum that describes what kind of data mutation can a user perform.
   6. `mutations.ts` -> Contains mutation methods that will set/change the values of your variables defined in your `index.ts`.

-This is a brief overview.
-By copying the `editor` folder and changing it to your respective service should suffice.

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/store).